 What if the links don’t work?

-If an article looks really useful but you don’t have access on Google Scholar, copy the article’s title and search for it on your university’s online database.
+If an article looks really useful but you don’t have access to Google Scholar, copy the article’s title and search for it on your university’s online database.

 Your university might have institutional access.
 However, as noted above, your original search in your university database may just not have been specific enough for their clunky old system because the exact keywords weren’t in the title.
 So, try copying the exact title into your university database – it may have access to that source you were after.